 Chiropractic adjustment or manipulation improves the horse’s musculoskeletal function thereby influencing the rider’s own nervous system input.
-Since motion creates over 90% of the input into the brain and spinal cord, normal motion of the body sends proper neural impulse maintaining health in the nervous system.
-A large percentage of this motion originates with the muscle spindle cells as they respond to gravity.
+Motion creates over 90% of the input into the brain and spinal cord.
+Normal motion of the body sends nervous impulses maintaining health of the nervous system and body function.
+A large percentage of motion nervous imput originates from the muscle spindle cells as they respond to gravity.
 Chiropractic adjustment returns the joint’s function to its full range of motion to maximize input into the nervous system.
-As the nervous system is used, the integrity and function of the nerves are improved.
-Consequently, riding a horse especially in the case of therapeutic riding programs has a great benefit in waking up and building alternate neural pathways in the rider.
+The integrity and function of the nervous system is improved with use.
+Consequently, riding a horse especially in the case of therapeutic riding programs has a great benefit in waking up and building alternate nervous system pathways in the rider.
 As a side note, it would be interesting to know if the incidence of neural disease like Alzheimer’s or Parkinson’s is lower in the human population that ride horses verses those people who do not ride horses.

-To understand the concept of a Chiropractic adjustment or manipulation improving the human neurological function and the horses bio-mechanical function, we need first to identify the similar anatomical points within the two species and illustrate how they move.
+Chiropractic adjustment or manipulation improves the human neurological function and the horses bio-mechanical function by increasing joint motion.
+The following videos demonstrate the similarities of motion between the human and horse.
+The videos also illustrate the change made with a chiropractic manipulation of the horse.
+We first identified similar locations on horse and rider to show how similar the same points move.
 This photo compares the location of the prominent pelvic and spinal landmarks in a human and horse.
-By identifying the landmarks with white tape, we can assess how they move at a walk.
+By identifying the landmarks with white tape, we can better see how they move and compare the horse and rider at a walk.